-KATHLEEN TARRANT
+CATHLEEN TARRANT

-Kathleen Tarrant passes peacefully at 97.
-Kathleen Tarrant, who like tens of millions of Americans was a child of early 20th century immigrants epitomizing assimilation into the American dream, died peacefully on Nov.
-30th in Sun City Center, Florida.
-She was 97.
-She had been taken earlier in the week to intensive care she had been taken earlier in the week to intensive care after respiratory failure and then to a hospice center, where she unexpectedly awoke and spent the rest of the day bantering with hospice staff and telling her children who had gathered from across the country, "We love you," using the royal we, because she was, indeed, the queen.
+Kathleen Tarrant, who like tens of millions of Americans child of early 20th century immigrants epitomizing assimilation into the American dream, dipeacefully on Nov.
+30th died in Sun City Center, Florida.
+She was 97 where she unexpectedly awoke and spent the rest of the day bantering with hospice staff and telling her children who had gathered from across the country, "We love you," using the royal we, because she was, indeed, the queen.
 Her last words were, "I'm tired".
-She fell asleep and passed away words were, fill theu.
-She lell asleep and passed away two days later.
+She fell asleep and passed away two days later.
+In a family two days later.